The Shikoku Pilgrimage Temple Guide

 At an elevation of 700 meters, Iwayaji is a typical mountain temple where a distinctively-shaped mountain juts into the sky.
 The temple stands as if embedded in the middle of a huge rock.
 The mysterious temple grounds have been a training site for ascetic practitioners since ancient times, and various legends have been handed down to the present day.

 Kobo Daishi visited this sacred place in 815.
 At that time, a woman from Tosa (Kochi) was already living in a cave here, engaged in Buddhist training.
-This woman, Hokke Sennin, is said to have acquired divine powers that enabled her to fly freely through the air.
+This woman, Hokke Zamai, is said to have acquired divine powers that enabled her to fly freely through the air.
 She called herself a Hokke Sennin (a hokke hermit).
 She was deeply devoted to Kobo Daishi, and offered the mountain to him as a sacred site.
 Kobo Daishi carved wooden and stone statues of Fudo Myoo and enshrined the wooden statue as the principal image.
 The stone statue was enshrined in a cave as a hidden Buddha in the inner temple, and the mountain itself became another principal image of the temple, another Fudo Myoo.
 After carving these statues, he conducted a Goma ceremony.

 Highlights